Model-based resonance tracking of linear systems: Introduction

 \section{Introduction}

-Precise tracking of the resonance frequency of oscillating systems is of great interest in resonant sensing \cite{Hauptmann1991, Boisen2011} and when driving vibrating loads \cite{Claeyssen2003,Gokcek2005}.
-Resonant sensors, the function of which relies on the resonant characteristic of a vibrating structure, have been proposed for a wide range of measurements like thermometers \cite{Larsen2011}, accelerometers \cite{Aikele2001}, viscometers \cite{Brack2016}, humidity \cite{Sheng2011}, water cut measurement \cite{Avila2017} and gyroscopes \cite{Raman2009,Fei2015} to mention a few.
-In term of miniaturization and increased sensitivity, micro-electro-mechanical systems (MEMS) with vibrating cantilevers have emerged as an appealing solution with achievements like atomic force microscopy in space \cite{Bentley2016} and mass detection into the range of atto- and zepto-grams \cite{Boisen2011}.
-Further, resonant electromechanical actuators are widely proposed in power electronics \cite{Li2016,Singh2014,Bosshard2014,Choi2006}, ultrasonic applications \cite{Liu2015}, thermosonic wire bonding \cite{Zhang2015} and acoustic particle trapping \cite{Hammarstroem2014}.
+Precisely tracking the resonance frequency of oscillating systems is of great interest in resonant sensing \cite{Hauptmann1991,Boisen2011} and in the driving of vibrating loads \cite{Claeyssen2003,Gokcek2005}.
+Resonant sensors, the function of which relies on the resonant characteristic of a vibrating structure, have been proposed for a wide range of measurements and instruments, including thermometers \cite{Larsen2011}, accelerometers \cite{Aikele2001}, viscometers \cite{Brack2016}, humidity sensors \cite{Sheng2011}, water cut measurements \cite{Avila2017} and gyroscopes \cite{Raman2009,Fei2015}.
+In terms of miniaturization and increased sensitivity, microelectromechanical systems (MEMS) with vibrating cantilevers have emerged as an appealing solution, and achievements such as atomic force microscopy in space \cite{Bentley2016} and mass detection in the range of atto- and zeptograms \cite{Boisen2011} have been reported.
+Furthermore, resonant electromechanical actuators have been widely proposed for power electronics \cite{Li2016,Singh2014,Bosshard2014,Choi2006}, ultrasonic applications \cite{Liu2015}, thermosonic wire bonding \cite{Zhang2015} and acoustic particle trapping \cite{Hammarstroem2014}.